 The site is conveniently located between Hughes and Deakin and is in close walking distance to a variety of amenities such as local shopping centres, recreation facilities, and various health services.

 During the process of varying the Territory Plan, in-depth studies must be completed on social, environmental and economic impacts and benefits of the zone change.
 The following studies have been conducted and will be discussed at public consultation sessions (see below).
 Study findings include:

 If the rezoning process is successful, Hindmarsh plans to develop a multi-unit residential development on the site.

 The development would be distinctive, modern and high-quality build, drawing its character from the adjacent Red Hill Nature Reserve and oriented away from the adjacent Defence building to ensure the focus is on an attractive internal environment taking advantage of the expansive views.

 The Defence and Telstra sites are included in the proposal, and may be redeveloped in the future for further residential or commercial commensurate with the Deakin business district.

 Overall the development design intent aims to be a well considered and visually pleasing addition to the overall character of the area.
 Architectural plans have not been drafted at this early stage.
 We hope that input from the community will inform the proposed design.

-The project team will be holding two Community Engagement sessions in Deakin and Hughes in the coming weeks:
+The project team will be holding a final Community Engagement session in Hughes in the coming weeks:

 All members of the public are welcome to drop in at any time during this period to discuss the proposal with the project team and contribute their local knowledge of the site.